-- Click device icon(s) for the screen sizees at which you wish to hide this element.
+- Select the screen sizees at which you wish to hide your Element.

-div, so there is not a way to attach a breakpoint control.
-See the section below for instructions on using a helper class to bring this functionality into places not powered by our elements, or where it is otherwise unavailable
+div, so there is no way to attach a breakpoint control.
+See the section below for instructions on using helper classes to utilize this functionality in places not powered by our Elements or where it is otherwise unavailable.

 Example: Using different navigation Elements in a Pro Header

-One case of where this feature is useful would be using an inline navigation on desktop, and a toggleable menu on mobile.
-You can do this by following these instructions.
+One case where this feature is useful would be using an inline navigation on desktop and a toggleable menu on mobile.
+You can do this by following these instructions:

-At this point, you will only see one of the Containers at any given screen size and have created two different navigations that appear at different sizes.
+At this point you will only see one of the Containers at any given screen size and output an appropriate navigation pattern for each device.

 Breakpoint Helper Classes

-X and Pro also include include helper classes you can put in any custom HTML.
-The five classes are respective of the five different breakpoint sizes.
+X and Pro also include include helper classes you can use in any HTML markup.
+The five classes are respective of the five different breakpoint sizes: